-Scorpions are normally found outdoors under the loose bark of trees and logs, under logs and stones on the ground.
+Scorpions are normally found outdoors under the loose bark of trees and logs or under logs and stones on the ground.
 Around homes, they prefer wood piles (Figure 3), crumbling stone, brick foundations, or possibly inside the crawlspace of a house, particularly if old building materials like lumber are stored there (and the scorpions "hitch-hike" on them).
-The diet of scorpions normally consists of insects, millipedes, spiders and sometimes very small reptiles.
+The diet of scorpions normally consists of insects, millipedes, spiders, and sometimes very small reptiles.
 Although we generally associate scorpions with dry desert-like conditions, the southern unstriped scorpion is usually found in very moist areas because that is where their prey is found.
-Many people become alarmed when they see a live scorpion scurrying across their carpet or find a dead one in their closet or behind/under furniture.
-Dead scorpions are found in recessed ceiling lighting fixtures in a home usually as a result of infested items being moved into an unfinished attic
+Many people become alarmed when they see a live scorpion scurrying across their carpet or find a dead one in their closet or behind / under furniture.
+Dead scorpions are found in recessed ceiling lighting fixtures in a home usually as a result of infested items being moved into an unfinished attic.

 Controlling scorpions really amounts to several tasks:

-Seal openings around plumbing fixtures with foam insulation, repairing of loose fitting doors and windows, the caulking of cracks in basement walls and foundations, the removal of stored building materials in the basement or crawl space, and the removal of debris, including firewood stacks away from the house.
+Seal openings around plumbing fixtures with foam insulation, repair loose fitting doors and windows, caulk cracks in basement walls and foundations, remove stored building materials in the basement or crawl space, and remove debris, including firewood stacks away from the house.
 Control of scorpions by chemical methods can be difficult and thus is the least preferred route to take.
 The reason insecticides do not work well is because scorpions can survive for several months without feeding.
 Scorpions have been known to live for six months without food and water and may hide for two months after feeding.
 Therefore a product with a long residual action is needed to await their emergence.
 Several insecticides have some effectiveness against scorpions and are available for consumer use.
 The following are some examples.

 |Active Ingredient||Common Brand Name|